 Although our courses are designed to give you the flexibility to study whenever and wherever you like, we are keen to support you in your learning journey.
 We have a variety of integrated ways to assist you if you encounter a problem during your studies.

-The TAFEnow Customer Help team are available across extended hours to help you enrol and assist with any technical difficulties.
+The TAFE Digital Customer Help team are available across extended hours to help you enrol and assist with any technical difficulties.
 Staff work Monday to Thursday from 8am to 8pm and Fridays from 8am to 5pm.
-You can communicate with them via chat (from the website) or by email or by phoning 1300 823 366.
+You can communicate with them via chat (from the website), by email or by phoning 1300 823 366.
 While Customer Help staff do not assist with teaching or complex technical matters, they can help you access your teacher or an IT technician for assistance.

-Our TAFEnow teachers and course coordinators are all fully qualified professionals and subject matter experts who can help you with questions on how to approach assignments or maximise your use of teaching resources.
+Our TAFE Digital teachers and course coordinators are all fully qualified professionals and subject matter experts who will provide a seamless education experience, including helping you with questions on how to approach assignments or maximise your use of teaching resources.
 Each unit in your course has a link to contact your teacher.
-While a reasonable degree of independence is assumed for TAFEnow students, if you experience difficulty with your studies call, email or SMS your teacher and they will be in touch to provide assistance.
+While a reasonable degree of independence is assumed for TAFE Digital students, if you have trouble with your studies call, email or SMS your teacher and they will be in touch to help.

-Sometimes personal problems interfere with your ability to study or progress in your studies.
-TAFEnow students can access counselling and careers help by phoning 1300 823 366 for an appointment.
+Sometimes personal problems can interfere with your ability to study or progress in your studies.
+As a TAFE Digital student, you can access counselling and careers help by phoning 1300 823 366 for an appointment.
 Counsellors do an assessment of your needs and determine what services (if any) we could provide, or, they may refer to you to an external agency, particularly if you are not in NSW.
-TAFEnow also subscribes to the online self-help service called The Desk
+TAFE Digital also subscribes to an online self-help service called The Desk

 , which will empower you to tackle a variety of personal, study and career issues on your own computer.
 To make use of this service, register for a free account with The Desk using your DET email address and password.

-TAFE NSW Counsellors are able to assist you to complete an online Career Assessment.
+TAFE NSW Counsellors can assist you to complete an online Career Assessment.
 This will help you to explore career interests and directions and possible pathways to employment.

-You have access to all of TAFE NSW’s library resources, including catalogues, e-books, videos, journals and online resources when logged into TAFEnow.
+When logged into TAFE Digital, you have access to all of TAFE NSW’s library resources, including catalogues, interactive books, e-books,academic articles, videos, journals and other online resources.
 Librarians are on a roster between 9am and 5pm to answer your questions and help you find the information you need.
-Our advanced Ask Us system means you should never be stuck for reference information.
+Our advanced Ask Us system means you will be stuck for reference information.

 - There is a library subject guide for each course